 PepsiCo products are enjoyed by consumers more than one billion times a day in more than 200 countries and territories around the world.
-PepsiCo generated more than \$67 billion in net revenue in 2019, driven by a complementary food and beverage portfolio that includes 22 brands that generate more than \$1 billion each in estimated annual retail sales (e.g., Frito-Lay, Gatorade, Pepsi-Cola, Quaker and Tropicana).
-Our new vision is to be the global leader in convenient foods and beverages by Winning with Purpose.
-To advance this vision, we will focus on becoming Faster, Stronger and Better in everything we do.
-We will become better by continuing to integrate our purpose agenda into our business strategy and doing even more for the planet and our people.
-Winning with Purpose acknowledges PepsiCo's leadership in integrating sustainability with strategy for more than a decade, and conveys our belief that sustainability can be an even greater contributor to our success in the marketplace.
+PepsiCo generated more than \$70 billion in net revenue in 2020, driven by a complementary food and beverage portfolio that includes Frito-Lay, Gatorade, Pepsi-Cola, Quaker, Tropicana and SodaStream.
+PepsiCo's product portfolio includes a wide range of enjoyable foods and beverages, including 23 brands that generate more than \$1 billion each in estimated annual retail sales.

+Guiding PepsiCo is our vision to Be the Global Leader in Convenient Foods and Beverages by Winning with Purpose.
+"Winning with Purpose" reflects our ambition to win sustainably in the marketplace and embed purpose into all aspects of our business strategy and brands.
 Winning with Purpose aims to build a more sustainable food system by intensifying our efforts on critical initiatives including water stewardship.